An Introduction To

 The Church of Rome

-While Luther and Tyndale were in agreement as to the nature of the true church, and believed that the true church (throughout history) has consisted only of believers, they did differ in their attitude toward the pomp and ceremony of the Church of Rome.
-While Luther saw much in the church of Rome as beautiful, and was willing to retain much of the ceremony, and even statues, as long as the papal abuse and idolatry was removed, Tyndale could see no good whatsoever in the papal church.
+While Luther and Tyndale were in agreement as to the nature of the true church, and believed that the true church has throughout history consisted only of believers, they did differ in their attitude toward the pomp and ceremony of the Church of Rome.
+While Luther saw much in the Church of Rome as beautiful, and was willing to retain much of the ceremony, and even statues, as long as the papal abuse and idolatry was removed, Tyndale could see no good whatsoever in the papal church.
 To him it was "a terrible chimera, devouring the life of all religion and all thought; or a huge, pitiless machine, remorselessly pursuing its own purposes.
 [Demanus, Tyndale, p.
-209] The difference between the way Luther saw the Church of Rome, and the way Tyndale saw it, may have stemmed from the merciless way the followers of Wycliffe were persecuted in England.
-At the very time William Tyndale was beginning his work, parents were being burned at the stake for simply teaching their children the Lord's Prayer in English.
+209]

 Confession